IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 # Cloud Pak for Business Automation<!-- omit in toc -->

-Contains CP4BA version 23.0.2 iFix 3.
+Contains CP4BA version 24.0.0-IF002.
-RPA and Process Mining are currently not deployed due to discrepancy in Cloud Pak Foundational Services version.
+RPA is currently not deployed due to discrepancy in Cloud Pak Foundational Services version.
-Contains IPM version 1.14.4.
+Contains IPM version 1.15.0-IF002.
 ~~Contains RPA version 23.0.15.~~

 - [Disclaimer ✋](#disclaimer-)